Birth control basics (3)

 In the past, doctors had concerns that if you conceived immediately after stopping the pill, you had a higher risk of miscarriage.
 However, these concerns have proved to be largely unfounded.
 The hormones in birth control pills don't linger in your system.

 What happens if you stop taking the birth control pill but your period doesn't resume?

-If don't get a period for several months, you may have what's known as post-pill amenorrhea.
+If you don't get a period for several months, you may have what's known as post-pill amenorrhea.
 The pill prevents your body from making hormones involved in ovulation and menstruation.
 When you stop taking the pill, it can take some time for your body to return to normal production of these hormones.

 Typically, your period should start again within three months after you stop taking the pill.
 But some women, especially those who took the pill to regulate their menstrual cycles, may not have a period for many months.

 If you don't have a period within three months, take a pregnancy test to make sure you're not pregnant and then see your doctor.

 Will a pregnancy test be accurate if you're taking the birth control pill?

 You can get accurate results from a pregnancy test while you're on the pill.
 Pregnancy tests work by measuring a specific pregnancy-related hormone — human chorionic gonadotropin (HCG) — in your blood or urine.
 The active ingredients in birth control pills don't affect how a pregnancy test measures the level of HCG in your system.

 What happens if you take birth control pills while you're pregnant?